storacha/w3up/packages/upload-client/README.md

 // // Note: you need to create and register an account 1st time:
 // await agent.createAccount('you@youremail.com')
-//
-// // ...and delegate capabilities from the account, to the agent, allowing it
-// // to use the upload API:
-// const delegation = await delegateCapabilities(agent.data.accounts[0], agent.issuer)
-// await agent.addDelegation(delegation)

 const conf = {
   issuer: agent.issuer,